roboflow/supervision/CONTRIBUTING.md

 ## How to Contribute Changes

 First, fork this repository to your own GitHub account.
 Create a new branch that describes your changes (i.e. `line-counter-docs`).
-Push your changes to the branch on your fork and then submit a pull request to this repository.
+Push your changes to the branch on your fork and then submit a pull request to `develop` branch of this repository.

 When creating new functions, please ensure you have the following: